 Bonnie is also one of the Chihuahuas surrendered to a local vet for re-homing initially.

-Unfortunately, she was placed with an inexperienced Adopter and returned to the Vet who later surrendered Bonnie.
+Unfortunately, she was placed with an inexperienced Adopter by the Vet and returned to the Vet Clinic who later surrendered Bonnie.

 Bonnie seems to have lived a sheltered life, so being welcomed into the big wide-world was overwhelming for her.
 Bonnie entered foster care in order to learn how to be a dog again.